A little bit about our Governors...

 My husband and I have lived in Little Weighton for twenty years.
 We have a son, daughter and grandsons aged seven and ten.
 I became interested in becoming a governor when I retired from my post as a manager in Adult Education.
 I wanted to do some voluntary work and hoped that my qualifications and experience in teaching and educational management could be useful.
 I am particularly interested in language and literacy and enjoy listening to the children read on Tuesday afternoons.

 I am a coopted governor who has had thirty years experience in early years.
-I have worked for the private sector and the local authority, including 5 years working in the foundation unit at this school.
+I have worked for the private sector and the local authority, including five years working in the foundation unit at this school.
 I have three children and have recently become a grandparent.
 I also live in a village and think it is very important that we keep our village schools.
 I believe in the value of local community and think this school forms an integral part of this.
 I am a relatively new governor and I am looking forward to my new role and using my skills and knowledge that I have acquired over the years to help to support this school.

 Mr M. Cross - Foundation Governor